 ABASHIRI - SHIRETOKO (B)(D)

-The Abashiri Prison Museum consists of many buildings which were in use until the year 1984.
-Only the most heinous criminals were banished to this forbidden northern outpost known as the 'Alcatraz' of Japan.
-The cells, watch towers, and prison farm buildings show how stark and monotonous life was for inmates, relieved only by restricted bathhouse visits.
-Anguished-looking mannequins bring it all to life as we retrace the history of convict labor and the harsh life of a prisoner on a tour of this open-air site.
-We'll proceed east to Utoro, located on the west coast of Shiretoko and make a photo stop at the Oshin Koshin Waterfall - selected as "one of the 100 most beautiful waterfalls of Japan:".
-The peninsula, Shiretoko-hanto, remains as one of the most remote wilderness in Japan and is known for its healthy brown bear population.
+We'll proceed east to Utoro, located on the west coast of Shiretoko and make a photo stop at the Oshin Koshin Waterfall - selected as "one of the 100 most beautiful waterfalls of Japan:" The peninsula, Shiretoko-hanto, remains as one of the most remote wilderness areas in Japan and is known for its healthy brown bear population.
 As we enter the Shiretoko National Park at Utoro - the main gateway to the park - we'll board the Shiretoko Tourist Ship 'Aurora' to enjoy a scenic cruise along the peninsula in the Sea of Okhotsk, skirting the shores with impressive views of rugged cliffs and mountains (weather permitting).
 Located within the peninsula are the Shiretoko Go-Ko (Five Lakes), a collection of five small lakes grouped together between the sea and the mountains.
+Weather permitting, we'll enjoy a leisure stroll on the boardwalk through the marsh to catch a glimpse of one of the five lakes.
 This evening, enjoy a fabulous dinner and relax in the hot springs of our elegant hotel.

 Accommodations at SHIRETOKO DAI-ICHI HOTEL or similar

 Tuesday, July 11 (Day 10)